 Spasticity is an uncontrolled stiffening of muscles caused by a disruption of signals from the brain.
 The onset of spasticity after traumatic brain injury (TBI) is often rapid, occurring as early as one week following the brain injury.

-In this article, you will learn more about the causes of spasticity after TBI, plus the best ways to treat it.
+In this article, you will learn more about the causes of spasticity after TBI, plus the best ways to reduce it.
 You will also discover how to treat muscles that have been affected by spasticity.

 Causes of Spasticity After TBI

 However, after a brain injury, this communication is disrupted, which leads to an imbalance of signals.
-As a result, the reflex is never turned on, resulting in a constant state of contraction.
+As a result, the reflex is never turned off, resulting in a constant state of contraction.
 This state is what doctors refer to as spasticity.

 Signs and Symptoms of Spasticity